What our priorities are and how we are doing

 The University of Oxford has divided the UK into ‘outreach regions’ assigned to individual colleges, so that all parts of the country have a specific college as their first point of contact for Oxford.
 St Hilda's College’s region is Surrey, which is the focus for much of its outreach activity.

-During 2016-17, the School's Outreach Programme has continued to offer a main point of contact for schools in the College's link region of Surrey.
+During 2017-18, the School's Outreach Programme has continued to offer a main point of contact for schools in the College's link region of Surrey.
 The core aim remains the same; the Recruitment and Schools Programme Officer offers direct support to state schools, with a particular focus on students in years 9-13 from disadvantaged or under-represented backgrounds, in addition to the wider objective of increasing the number and quality of first-choice applications directly to St Hilda's College.
-In 2017, we offered a more academically-focussed programme to our schools.
+In 2017-18, we offered a more academically-focussed programme to our schools.
 As such, we now work more collaboratively with schools to identify their needs and preferences.
 In response to this, we have delivered College taster days in specific subjects for years 10-12.
-One of our biggest achievements this year has been the successful development and delivery of our Surrey-St-Hilda's in-schools programme of twilight academic taster sessions
+One of our biggest achievements has been the successful development and delivery of our Surrey-St-Hilda's in-schools programme of twilight academic taster sessions.

 The first of these, in February 2017, consisted of two twilight academic taster sessions in Physics and Chemistry.
 In July, we ran our second series of twilight academic sessions in Modern Languages, English and Classics.
 Evaluation of the previous year's St Hilda's College Schools Programme has shown a 72 per cent increase in applications to Oxford from the directly supported school, and a 33 per cent increase from Surrey state schools.
 Over 60 per cent of teachers reported a vastly improved perception of the College and University, with more than 30 per cent reporting they were now 'much more likely to encourage their students to make an application to the University or College'.